 "Today is given the name Rabbah, "great."
 For all matters of this day are in a manner of greatness.
-This is observable in the fact that we recite all the hosha'anos, despite the fact that during the previous days of Sukkos, we recited only each day's individual hosha'anos.
+This is observable in the fact that we recite all the Hosha'anos, despite the fact that during the previous days (of Sukkos), we recited only each day's individual Hosha'anos.
+And afterwards-we recite the remainder quietly, or as others are accustomed to doing it in an alternative manner.
+This is not the place to elaborate on this matter."

-After each paragraph of hosha'anos, recite out loud the passages unique to Hoshana Rabbah, as printed in the siddur.
+After each paragraph of Hosha'anos, recite out loud the passages unique to Hoshana Rabbah, as printed in the siddur.

-We recite many supplications today at the conclusion of hosha'anos because, as mentioned earlier, the world's water supplies are determined during Sukkos, and mankind's survival hangs in the balance.
-Today, this determination reaches its climax.94
+We recite many supplications today at the conclusion of Hosha'anos because, as mentioned earlier, the world's water supplies are determined during Sukkos, and mankind's survival hangs in the balance.
+Today, this determination reaches its climax. $^{\rm 28}$